Martynova/forecast/README.md

 ## Install Dependencies

-To run the app, simply clone the repo
+To run the app, simply clone the repo.

 ```bash
 yarn add